teamshakta/cecmonitor/README.md

 # cecmonitor
 Monitor CEC HDMI over the network to catch standby command and send power off to Android TV thru adb shell

+Android TV must have adb debug mode turned on